Farm Bureau Insurance Review 2022

 Types of coverage

-Farm Bureau auto insurance comes with the standard coverage types that you would expect from a car insurance company.
+Farm Bureau auto insurance comes with the standard coverage types that you would expect from a car insurance carrier.
 You can purchase liability coverage, collision coverage, comprehensive coverage, medical payments coverage, personal injury protection (PIP), and uninsured and underinsured motorist coverage.
 The company also offers optional coverage types that could help you personalize your policy, including:

 - Replacement cost coverage: Vehicles up to four model years old may qualify for replacement cost coverage, which means that you’ll receive the amount it costs to replace your totaled or stolen vehicle with a new one of similar type.